Orientation (geometry): Orientation matrix

 With the introduction of matrices, the Euler theorems were rewritten.
 The rotations were described by orthogonal matrices referred to as rotation matrices or direction cosine matrices.
 When used to represent an orientation, a rotation matrix is commonly called orientation matrix, or attitude matrix.

 The above-mentioned Euler vector is the eigenvector of a rotation matrix (a rotation matrix has a unique real eigenvalue).

 The product of two rotation matrices is the composition of rotations.
 Therefore, as before, the orientation can be given as the rotation from the initial frame to achieve the frame that we want to describe.

 The configuration space of a non-symmetrical object in n-dimensional space is SO(n) × Rn.
 Orientation may be visualized by attaching a basis of tangent vectors to an object.
 The direction in which each vector points determines its orientation.

 Orientation quaternion

 Another way to describe rotations is using rotation quaternions, also called versors.
 They are equivalent to rotation matrices and rotation vectors.
 With respect to rotation vectors, they can be more easily converted to and from matrices.
 When used to represent orientations, rotation quaternions are typically called orientation quaternions or attitude quaternions.

-Plane in three dimensions

-Miller indices

-The attitude of a lattice plane is the orientation of the line normal to the plane, and is described by the plane's Miller indices.
-In three-space a family of planes (a series of parallel planes) can be denoted by its Miller indices (hkl), so the family of planes has an attitude common to all its constituent planes.

-Strike and dip

-Many features observed in geology are planes or lines, and their orientation is commonly referred to as their attitude.
-These attitudes are specified with two angles.

-For a line, these angles are called the trend and the plunge.
-The trend is the compass direction of the line, and the plunge is the downward angle it makes with a horizontal plane.

-For a plane, the two angles are called its strike (angle) and its dip (angle).
-A strike line is the intersection of a horizontal plane with the observed planar feature (and therefore a horizontal line), and the strike angle is the bearing of this line (that is, relative to geographic north or from magnetic north).
-The dip is the angle between a horizontal plane and the observed planar feature as observed in a third vertical plane perpendicular to the strike line.